-Following the California coastline, iconic State Route 1—or Highway 1—is one of the best road trips in the world.
+Following the California coastline, the iconic State Route 1—or Highway 1—is one of the best road trips in the world.
 It is sometimes referred to as the Pacific Coast Highway (or “PCH”), though technically, the PCH is only a southern part of the route; other sections of Highway 1 are known as Cabrillo Highway, Coast Highway, or Shoreline Highway.
 Think of Highway 1 as a collection of the state’s greatest hits.

 Start off with your toes in the Pacific at Huntington Beach, or Laguna Beach, or any one of the other scenic beaches of sunny southern California, then head north.
-Catch Spanish colonial architecture and sip local Santa Ynez valley wines in Santa Barbara; as you pass San Simeon, keep an ear out for elephant seals and an eye out for zebras and Hearst Castle.
+Catch Spanish colonial architecture and sip local Santa Ynez valley wines in Santa Barbara.
 Then follow the forested road through Big Sur, stopping often to marvel at mountains that end abruptly in sea cliffs.

 Be sure to pay homage to John Steinbeck at Cannery Row in Monterey, then bundle up to cut through the fog in San Francisco.
 Don’t worry, it tends to clear just after you cross the Golden Gate Bridge.
 From there, the road gets narrower and feels more remote as it winds through the hills of Marin County.
-Grab some oysters at the Tomales Bay Oyster Company and picnic along the Point Reyes National Seashore.
+Buy some oysters at the Tomales Bay Oyster Company and picnic along the Point Reyes National Seashore.

 Finish up your trip walking driftwood-strewn beaches and tree-lined trails in the sleepy coastal town of Mendocino, or if you’re feeling really intrepid, keep following the coast north.
 Highway 1 officially ends in Leggett, where it turns to Highway 101, but that route continues more or less along the Pacific all the way into Oregon.